marlenezw/open-swe-python/README.md

 # Open-SWE Python

-A Python implementation of Open-SWE (Software Engineering) agent with multi-agent workflow for automated coding tasks.
+A Python implementation of [LangChain's Open-SWE](https://github.com/langchain-ai/open-swe) (Open Software Engineering) agent with multi-agent workflow for automated coding tasks.
 This system provides an intelligent software engineering assistant that can understand requirements, plan solutions, and generate code through a collaborative multi-agent approach.
+This repo in particular is made to help show you how to use Open-SWE as an MCP server with VS Code.For a model detail step by step walk through check out the [Lets Learn MCP Python](https://github.com/microsoft/lets-learn-mcp-python) repo!

 ## Overview

 Open-SWE Python is designed to automate software engineering tasks by leveraging multiple specialized AI agents that work together to deliver complete solutions.
 The system uses a graph-based workflow where different agents handle specific aspects of the software development process.
+It also uses MCP to work directly with vs code so the agent can be invoked through Github Copilot.

 ## Architecture